-Senate Bill No. introduced by D. Fern revises the Lakeshore Protection Act by implementing new provisions for unauthorized lakeshore work, including the establishment of stop-work orders, surety bonds, and the ability to file liens for violations.
+Senate Bill No. introduced by D. Fern revises the Lakeshore Protection Act by implementing new provisions for unauthorized lakeshore work, including the establishment of stop-work orders, surety bonds, and the ability for governing bodies to file liens against properties for violations.
 The bill amends several sections of the Montana Code Annotated (MCA), specifically sections 75-7-202, 75-7-205, 75-7-212, 75-7-214, and 75-7-216.
-Key changes include a revised definition of "lakeshore," the authority for local governing bodies to issue stop-work orders for construction activities impacting lakeshores, and the requirement for applicants to file surety bonds before obtaining permits.
+Key changes include a revised definition of "lakeshore," the authority for governing bodies to issue stop-work orders for construction activities impacting lakeshores, and the requirement for applicants to file surety bonds before obtaining permits.

 Additionally, the bill increases penalties for violations, allowing for fines up to $10,000 for subsequent offenses and mandating a pause on work for individuals who commit two violations within a year.
-It also clarifies that governing bodies must cooperate when a lake falls under multiple jurisdictions and can enforce provisions of the act.
-The bill aims to enhance the protection of lakeshores and ensure compliance with regulations to maintain environmental integrity.
+It also clarifies that fines collected will go to the governing body in whose jurisdiction the offense occurred, rather than the county.
+The amendments aim to enhance the protection of lakeshores and ensure compliance with regulations, thereby promoting responsible development and conservation of these natural resources.

 SB0304_1(1): 75-7-202, 75-7-205, 75-7-212, 75-7-214, 75-7-216